SeduceProject/seduceproject.github.io/architecture.md

 order: 2
 ---

-we have builded the _ecotype_ cluster, which contains 48 servers, and is integrated in the Grid'5000
+We have builded the _ecotype_ cluster, which contains 48 servers, and is integrated in the Grid'5000
 infrastructure: any Grid'5000 user can reserve servers of the _ecotype_ cluster and conduct experiments on them by using the